drjacob2/python_MHC_parser/README.md

 this is a parser to read in MHC files from ANHIG / IMGTHLA and parse it to certain format requirements.

 ## Background
 This project uses the HLA files located [here](https://github.com/ANHIG/IMGTHLA).
-This project is aimed at taking the relevent
+This project is aimed at taking the alignment files, combining the subsets of the gen and nuc files for a given allele, provding a clean output file of the combined data, and providing a count.

 ## file information
 -merge_file_B.txt - merged version of B_gen and B_nuc ran 09/06